Thursday, August 8, 2024

 PSA Offers an Area of Research

 Thirty years ago, Dr. Peter March, Dr. Robert Ansel and myself sketched in some detail the Professional Society of Academics (PSA) model and then tried to raise awareness for it.
 This is a model that does not rely on university and college employment for the public provision of academic services (i.e., teaching, researching and community servicing).
-There is no model like it, standing as the only comprehensive challenge to our inherited model of institutional employers and academic employees.
+There is no model like it, standing as the only comprehensive challenge to our inherited model of institutional employers and faculty employees.
 Since that time, PSA has been further developed and disseminated.
 This blog is a record of both.

 As philosophers, we are not expert in fields that (ought to) contribute to the construction of an alternative model for the provision of higher education (HE).
 Suppose you are one such established or aspiring expert, looking for a fresh thesis topic, an unspoken hypothesis, then this post might be for you.